FAFSA FAQs

 We make too much money to qualify for a Pell Grant.
 Should we still file a FAFSA?

 YES!
-To qualify for federal Stafford Loans, Parent PLUS Loans, federal work-study and state grants and scholarships, you will need to file a FAFSA.
-Many colleges require the FAFSA to qualify for institutional scholarships, grants or other aid they may have available.
+To qualify for federal Stafford Loans, Parent PLUS Loans, federal work-study, and state grants and scholarships, you will need to file a FAFSA.
+Many colleges require the FAFSA to qualify for institutional scholarships, grants, or other aid they may have available.
 Institutional funds may not necessarily be based on need.
-Remember, you can’t qualify for financial aid if you don’t file.
+Remember, you can’t qualify for financial aid if you don’t apply.

 I'm already attending college.
 Do I need to complete another FAFSA?